Badsworth/pfml_scripts/docs/portal/maintenance-pages.md

 ## Testing

 If you are testing the configuration locally, just note that you need to restart the local development server in order for new environment variables to kick in.

+## Bypassing maintenance pages

+It can be helpful to bypass a maintenance page to test the page itself.
+To do so, you can enable the `noMaintenance` [feature flag](feature-flags.md) in the browser.

+For example, to bypass the maintenance pages in the Test environment: `https://paidleave-test.mass.gov?_ff=noMaintenance:true`